Factbox: Britain's newspapers take sides in EU referendum debate

-LONDON (Reuters) - With just days to go before Britain's June 23 referendum on European Union membership, Britain's newspapers have publicly come out on their chosen sides, hoping to influence the debate as polls paint a picture of an evenly split electorate.
+LONDON (Reuters) - With one day to go before Britain's June 23 referendum on European Union membership, all the country's newspapers have declared their position, hoping to influence voters as opinion polls paint a picture of an evenly split electorate.

-Britain's Times newspaper has come out in support of remaining in the EU, with its Saturday June 18 issue bearing a leading article entitled "Why Remain is best for Britain".
+Britain's Times newspaper came out in support of remaining in the EU, with its Saturday June 18 issue bearing a leading article entitled "Why Remain is best for Britain".

 "On balance we believe Britain would be better off leading a renewed drive for reform within the EU rather than starting afresh outside it," the newspaper said.

 That put the Rupert Murdoch-owned Times at odds with two other newspapers in the media tycoon's stable.
-The Sun and The Sunday Times have both thrown their weight behind Brexit.
+The Sun and The Sunday Times favor a vote for Brexit.

-Britain's right-leaning Mail on Sunday newspaper has endorsed the campaign to remain in the EU, saying Britain would be safer, freer and more prosperous in the bloc.

-The Observer newspaper, part of the left-leaning Guardian Media Group, told its readers to vote to stay in the EU.
-The paper said the EU was not perfect, but that overall it had been a force for good.

 Britain's main left-of-center newspaper backed Britain remaining in the European Union, telling its readers that they should "keep connected and inclusive, not angry and isolated".